AgriConnect/dj.choicee/README.rst

     <Choice: Blue (id: 3, name: blue)>

-To overcome those problems a ``ChoiceField`` is available in the ``dj.choices.fields`` package.
+To overcome those problems a ``ChoiceField`` is available in the ``dj.choicee.fields`` package.
 It is based on integers on the database level but the API exposes ``Choice`` instances.
 This helps both on the definition side:

 .. code-block:: python